Continuous Patrolling Games: Formal Definitions for Network and Game

 In this section we define the continuous patrolling game and present definitions related to the connected network $Q$ on which it is played.
 For $Q$, standard graph theoretic definitions must be modified for a network which is considered as a metric space and a measure space, not simply a combinatorial object.

-To define $Q$, we begin with the usual combinatorial structure of arcs and nodes, with the addition of a \textit{length} $\lambda \left( a\right) $ assigned to each arc.
-We can then identify an arc $a$ with an open interval of length $\lambda \left( a\right) $, endowed with Lebesgue measure and Euclidean distance $d$, and consider $\lambda $ as a measure on $Q$, called \textit{length}.
+To define $Q$, we begin with a graph $G$ with edges and vertices, with the addition of a \textit{length} $\lambda \left(e\right) $ assigned to each edge $e$.
+We can then identify an edge $e$ with an open interval of length $\lambda \left(e\right) $, endowed with Lebesgue measure and Euclidean distance $d$, and consider $\lambda $ as a measure on $Q$, called \textit{length}.
 The total length of $Q$ is denoted by $\mu =\lambda \left( Q\right) $.
-The topology on the interval arcs gives a topology on their union $Q$.
+The topology on these intervals gives a topology on their union $Q$.
 A \textit{path} in $Q$ is a continuous function from a closed interval to $Q$.
 We take the metric $d\left( x,y\right) $ on $Q$ as the minimum length of a path between $x$ and $y$.
 A point $x$ of $Q$ is called a \textit{regular} point if it has a neighborhood homeomorphic to an open interval.
-Regular points are the interior points of arcs.
-The remaining points of $Q$ are the nodes, which are the boundary points of the arcs.
-The \textit{degree} of a node $y$ can be defined either combinatorially or topologically.
-Combinatorially, it is the number of adjacent nodes; topologically, it is the number of components of a neighborhood of $y$ from which $y$ has been deleted.
-Note that this means that strictly speaking, nodes of degree two are not permitted.
-A node of degree $1$ is called a \textit{leaf node}, and its adjacent arc is called a \textit{leaf arc}.
+The remaining non-regular points are called {\em nodes}.
+The {\em degree} of a point $y$ is defined as the number of connected components of a small neighborhood of $y$ after $y$ has been removed from it.
+Such a neighborhood is called a {\em punctured neighborhood} in the topology literature.
+A point of degree $2$ is always by definition regular, and hence not a node.
+We say that two nodes of $Q$ are {\em adjacent} if there is a path between them consisting only of regular points.
+Such a path is called an {\em arc}.
+A node of degree $1$ is called a \textit{leaf node}, and its incident arc is called a \textit{leaf arc}.
 To ensure that every leaf arc has a single leaf node in its closure, we exclude the line segment network from consideration.
 In any case the continuous patrolling game has been solved for the line segment in \cite{ALMP}.

 A \textit{circuit} in $Q$ is a closed path (that is, with the same startpoint and endpoint) consisting of distinct adjacent arcs.
 A {\em tour} of $Q$ is a closed path visiting all points of $Q$, and a tour of minimum length is called a \textit{Chinese Postman Tour (CPT)}.
 The length of this path is denoted $\bar{\mu}$.
 It was shown by Edmonds and Johnson (1973) that a CPT can be found in polynomial time, with respect to the number of nodes.
 A closed path which is a circuit and a tour is called an Eulerian tour.
 As is well known, a connected network has an Eulerian tour if and only if it is Eulerian, defined as having nodes all of even degree.
 If we double every arc of a network $Q$, the resulting network is Eulerian with length $2\mu $, so $Q$ has a tour of length $2\mu $ and hence $\bar{\mu}\leq 2\mu $.